It's More Than Racism: Isabel Wilkerson Explains America's 'Caste' System

 I have to say that my focus was not initially on the Nazis themselves, but rather on how Germany has worked in the decades after the war to reconcile its history.
 But the deeper that I got, and the more that I looked into this, the deeper I searched, I discovered these connections that I would never have imagined.

 It turned out that German eugenicists were in continuing dialogue with American eugenicists.
 Books by American eugenicists were big sellers in Germany in the years leading up to the Third Reich.
-And and then, of course, the Nazis needed no one to teach them how to hate.
+And then, of course, the Nazis needed no one to teach them how to hate.
 But what they did was they sent researchers to study America's Jim Crow laws.
 They actually sent researchers to America to study how Americans had subjugated African Americans, what would be considered the subordinated caste.
 And they actually debated and consulted American law as they were devising the Nuremberg Laws and as they were looking at those laws in the United States.

 They couldn't understand why, from their perspective, the group that they had identified as the subordinated caste was not recognized in the United States in the same way.
 So that was the unusual interconnectedness that I never would have imagined.